April 1, 2020

 We’re living in troubling times.
 A new infectious disease named COVID-19 brought the world to a halt in a matter of weeks.
 A week ago, nearly 20% of the world’s population (that’s almost 1.5 billion people!) were confined to their homes under lockdown rules, a number that likely is more significant at the time of writing.

 With so many people being always at home and unable to see their co-workers, friends and loved ones, the demand for reliable network services and fast, accessible sites and apps is skyrocketing.
-What does this all mean for performance?
+What does this all mean for site speed?

 Ookla, the company behind Speedtest, a popular site for speed benchmarking, is closely monitoring the effect of stay at home orders on global networks.